 Las Vegas attracts millions of visitors to its beautiful and colourful city today.
 Its entertainment, hotels and casinos are the biggest source of income in Vegas.

-There has been billions of dollars spent on renovations, such as remodelled golf-courses, new restaurants and world class shows and events; the city of Las Vegas is continuing to thrive.
+There have been billions of dollars spent on renovations, such as remodelled golf-courses, new restaurants, amazing shopping outlets, and world-class shows and events; the city of Las Vegas is continuing to thrive.